sbabcoc/Linux-on-Android/README.md

 # Linux-on-Android
 How to set up a Java development environment on an Android phone

-Here's my installation (although not exactly sequential):
+Here is my installation (although not exactly sequential):
 * Install Termux (terminal emulator):
   * Latest, installed from F-Droid
   * `pkg update`